meecodebymariomurrent/expo-push-notification-server/README.md

 The app identifier created via the Expo Push Notification Server UI

 See [Expo App Notification Example](examples/expo/NOTIFICATION.md) for a full example.
+After successful registration of a subscriber you should see the subscriber in the list on the Expo Push Notification Server UI.

 ### Sending push notifications